-TL;DR: CCK-12, the next in our series of meetings for computational chemists, cheminformaticians, and molecular modelers, will be on Friday, April 6th, 2018, at 5 pm in the Seminar Room, Department of Biochemistry, University of Oxford, South Parks Road, Oxford OX1 3QU.
-Free CCK-12 tickets are available.
+TL;DR: CCK-17, will be on Thursday, November 28th, 2019, at 5:00 pm in the Seminar Room, Department of Biochemistry, University of Oxford, South Parks Road, Oxford, OX1 3QU.
+Free CCK-17 tickets are available.

 Dear Friends and Colleagues,

 Dr Wendy Warr (Wendy Warr and Associates, UK): “My Way”

 “Comp Chem Kitchen”, CCK-17, will be at 5-6 pm on Thursday, November 28th, 2019, in the Seminar Room, Department of Biochemistry, University of Oxford, South Parks Road, Oxford, OX1 3QU.
 Our main talk will be a little different from our usual talks.
 We are delighted to announce Oxford Chemistry alumna, and just-announced winner of the 2020 Herman Skolnick Award, Dr Wendy Warr will be speaking: